 • Latency issue

 Data and applications stored in the cloud, there is a chance of delay when communicating with the application compared to local deployment.
-Therefore, the SaaS model is not suitable for applications whose response time is in milliseconds.
+Therefore, the SaaS model is not suitable for applications whose response time in milliseconds.

 • Total Dependency on Internet